 Some highlights that draw people to the National Air and Space Museum are the Wright Brothers’ airplane, the command module of Apollo 11, the Bell X-1 aircraft that first broke the sound barrier, and Charles Lindbergh’s Spirit of St. Louis.
 Personally, the chance to see an actual Air France Concorde is enough to bring me to the hangar.

-The Steven F. Udvar-Hazy Center (the portion of the museum at the airport) is open daily from 10:30 am to 5 pm, while the National Mall museum will reopen in October 2022 with all-new galleries after a renovation.
+The Steven F. Udvar-Hazy Center (the portion of the museum at the airport) is open daily from 10:30 am to 5 pm, while the National Mall museum reopen on October 2022 with all-new galleries after a renovation.
 As this is a Smithsonian Museum, admission is free!

 24. The White House